Champignon (musician): Biography

 Champignon's final project was A Banca, a tribute act/"spiritual successor" to Charlie Brown Jr. comprising former members Bruno Graveto, Thiago Castanho and Marcão, as well as new addition Helena "Lena" Papini.
 Their only release was the single "O Novo Passo", which came out in August 2013 and was chosen by Rolling Stone Brasil one of the best Brazilian songs of the year.
 A Banca was, however, overshadowed by controversy; a parcel of Charlie Brown Jr. fans criticized Champignon for "not respecting Chorão's death" and "not mourning it properly", going to the point of dismissing him as a "cash-grabber", a "traitor" and a "Judas".
 Champignon always vehemently denied such claims.
 In one of his final posts to his social media account he stated that the band's first full-length album was slated for an early 2014 release, following the end of their Chorão Eterno Tour in late August, but this never came to be.

 Towards the end of his life Champignon began to experience bouts of anxiety and sunk into a profound depression, disgruntled by criticism, his insecurities and financial problems caused by his hastiness.
 On the night of September 8, 2013, after an argument with his wife at a restaurant, he returned home, locked himself in his studio at his apartment and, at 0:30 a.m. of September 9, committed suicide by shooting himself in the head with a .380 ACP pistol.
 Four months prior, his former Nove Mil Anjos bandmate Peu Sousa had also committed suicide, by hanging; coincidentally, both he and Sousa died aged 35.

 Champignon was buried at the Cemitério Memorial Necrópole Ecumênica at his hometown of Santos, where Chorão was also buried six months prior.
-His wife, fellow musician Claudia Bossle Campos, with whom he had a daughter, Maria Amélia, later stated that "everything would have been different if he and Chorão had truly forgiven each other".
+His wife, fellow musician Claudia Bossle Campos (whom he met in 2009 and married in 2012), with whom he had a daughter, Maria Amélia (born 2014), later stated that "everything would have been different if he and Chorão had truly forgiven each other".
 Two years after his death, she released a song in tribute to him, entitled "Bright Light", accompanied by a music video; the song was later included in her 2018 extended play Bosslechamp, released on what would have been his 40th birthday on June 16, which also contains songs they wrote together.
 Both he and his wife were Spiritists.
-From a previous relationship with Nicole Mecatti the musician had another daughter, Luiza, aged 8 at the time of his death.
+From a previous marriage with Nicole Mecatti the musician had another daughter, Luiza, aged 8 at the time of his death.

-Planned film
+Legacy

 In 2017, filmmaker Gabriel Mellin announced he was working on a biopic about Champignon, entitled Champ, which focuses on his relationship with Chorão.
 The script was being written by him alongside the musician's widow, Claudia Bossle.
 Since then, however, no further announcements were made.

+A biography, also entitled Champ and authored by Pedro de Luna (who previously wrote biographies of Planet Hemp and Speedfreaks), was published in September 2022 by Ilustre Editora.